uber-go/fx/modules/task/README.md

 }
 ```

-The async task module is a singleton and a service can initialize only one at this time.
+The async task module is a singleton and a service can initialize
-Users are free to define their own backends and encodings for message passing.
+only one at this time.
+Users are free to define their own backends
+and encodings for message passing.

 ## Async function requirements

 For the function to be invoked asynchronously, the following criteria must be met:

 * The first input argument should be of type [context.Context](https://golang.org/pkg/context/#Context)
 * The function should return only one value, which should be an error.
-The caller does not receive a
-return value from the called function.
+* The caller does not receive a return value from the called function.
-* The function should not take variadic arguments as input (support for this is coming soon).
+* The function should not take variadic arguments as input (support coming soon).
 * If functions take in an interface, the implementation must be registered on startup.